athornton/gnusto-frotz-tops20/README.md

 "extern" in the source files, and also make sure that your input file names are unambiguous and no more than six characters before the extension.

+But even that's not enough, because there are a number of places where Frotz is assuming 8-bit chars and 16-bit shorts.
+So now `gnusto-frotz-tops20` pulls from my fork of the sources at https://github.com/athornton/tops20-frotz, where I've been hacking to try to sanitize the code such that TOPS-20 is happy with it.

 ### Why?

 To bring Zork back home.